rll/proctor/readme.markdown

 #### Training

-1. compute the FPFH on some random points in each model
+1. compute the FPFH on a dense sampling points in each model

 #### Testing

-1. compute the FPFH on some random points in the scene
+1. compute the FPFH on a dense sampling of points in the scene
+1. for each scene feature point, find the closest matches in any model
+   1. for each match, contribute a vote to the corresponding model
-1. for each model, do the following:
+1. for each of the top candidate models, do the following:
    1. use RANSAC, using the feature histograms to select form an educated pose guess in each iteration
    1. if the result is closer than a threshold, run ICP to enhance the alignment
    1. the distance to the current model is the fitness score from the above registration procedure